Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Introduction

-In the next section we will give a summarised introduction to the Polyakov-loop--extended Nambu--Jona-Lasinio (PNJL) model, putting special emphasis on the correlation between quarks and the Polyakov loop.
-In \Sec{sec:transition_scales} we discuss the correlation of the transition scales of restoration of chiral symmetry and of breaking of center symmetry and how it could be possible to reproduce the splitting that is seen in lattice QCD calculations at vanishing densities.
-Section \ref{sec:thermaleffect} contains the analysis of the effect of the kinetic contribution of quarks to the correlation between quarks and Polyakov loop by comparing results for medium dependent and constant quark mass.
-The analysis of the effects that can be found in such an investigation are extended in Secs.~\ref{sec:MFPhaseDiag} and \ref{sec:CondensPloopCorr}.
-In \Sec{sec:FermiMomEffect} we analyse and discuss the correlation between the quark contribution and Polyakov loop by the chemical potential.
-Section \ref{sec:CombindedEffects} discusses the combination of both effects which is completed by an analysis of a confined chirally restored phase in \Sec{sec:CCS}.
+The paper is organized as follows.
+In the next section we will give a summarized introduction to the Polyakov-loop--extended Nambu--Jona-Lasinio (PNJL) model and to the Polyakov-loop--extended Quark-Meson (PQM) model, putting special emphasis on the correlation between quarks and the Polyakov loop.
+In \Sec{sec:transition_scales} we discuss the correlation of the transition scales of restoration of chiral symmetry and of the breaking of center symmetry and how it could be possible to reproduce the splitting that is seen in LQCD calculations at vanishing densities.
+Section \ref{sec:thermaleffect} contains the analysis of the effect of the kinetic contribution of quarks to the correlation between quarks and the Polyakov loop by comparing results for a medium-dependent and for a constant quark mass.
+The analysis of the effects that can be found in such a study is extended in Secs.~\ref{sec:MFPhaseDiag} and \ref{sec:CondensPloopcorr}.
+In \Sec{sec:FermiMomEffect} we analyze and discuss the correlation between the quark contribution and the Polyakov loop due to the chemical potential.
+Section \ref{sec:CombindedEffects} discusses the combination of both effects which is complemented by an analysis of a confined chirally restored phase in \Sec{sec:CCS}.

-We will present results of the model for two flavors.
-While including the strange quark is important for quantitative predictions, focusing on two light flavours allows us to disentangle non-trivial correlations of the ingredients of the framework giving a more comprehensive view of the physical phenomenon.
+When we do quantitative comparisons with LQCD results, we include the strange quark (\Fig{fig:PQMvsLQCD}) but otherwise we will present results for two flavors.
+Focusing on two light flavors allows us to disentangle non-trivial correlations in the strange sector from effects due to the statistical confinement giving a more comprehensive view of the physical phenomenon.